emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:macro:: EM_ASM_INT(code, ...)

-  EM_ASM_DOUBLE(code, ...)

-  These two functions behave like EM_ASM, but in addition they also return a value back to C code.
+  This macro, as well as the :c:macro:`EM_ASM_DOUBLE` one, behave like :c:macro:`EM_ASM`, but in addition they also return a value back to C code.
 The output value is passed back with a ``return`` statement:

   .. code-block:: none